Misconceptions will always exist, as they are an inevitable part of nearly all products and services.

 Just be aware that these kinds of waivers exist and make sure to do your research or ask the manufacturer before signing.

-Misconception #5: Galvalume® is the Only Material of its Kind
+Product Misconception #5: Galvalume® Is the Only Material of its Kind

 Galvalume is a trademarked metal coating introduced to the industry in the early 1970s by Bethlehem Steel, which consists of approximately 55% aluminum, 43.4% zinc, and 1.6% silicone.
 To apply the Galvalume coating, a metal base substrate is continuously hot-dipped until it reaches the desired thickness/weight.
 The most common substrate associated with Galvalume is cold-rolled steel.